 Full Name: Ricardo Alcantara Vieira

 Nicknames: Ricardinho and Rico – The suffix “inho” in Portuguese is usually used as a gentle and warm way of saying someone’s name.
 It can also mean little, like “Little Ricardo”.
-Rico is another way of saying Ricardo.
+Rico is another way of saying, Ricardo.

-- Brazilian National Nogi Champion (2011 Master)
+- 1st Place CBJJ Brazilian Nationals No-Gi (2011 Master)

-Weight Category: Super Featherweight (64Kg – 141lbs).
+Weight Category: Light-featherweight (64Kg – 141lbs).

-Team/Association: Vieira Bros – Checkmat
+Team/Association: Vieira Bros – Checkmat Jiu Jitsu

 Ricardo Vieira Biography